Small, portable roller coasters have been

 a staple of fairs around the world, and have often made their

-way into amusement parks and theme parks since they don't
+way into amusement parks and theme parks since these don't

 require a great deal of space and are quickly and easily